rootiest/zippy-klipper_config/guides/GUIDE-macros.md

     M109 S0
     start_print BED_TEMP={temperature_heatbed} EXTRUDER_TEMP={temperature_extruder1}

-The same quirks as PrusaSlicer apply, so it is necessary to use `M190`/`M109` commands to prevent the slicer adding its own.
+> NOTE: The same quirks as PrusaSlicer apply, so it is necessary to use `M190`/`M109` commands to prevent the slicer adding its own.

+## OrcaSlicer Start G-Code

+    start_print BED_TEMP=[bed_temperature_initial_layer_single] EXTRUDER_TEMP=[nozzle_temperature_initial_layer] CHAMBER_TEMP=[chamber_temperature]

+> **IMPORTANT:** Make sure to set the gcode flavor to Klipper.
+Otherwise you will need to add dummy `M109`/`M190` commands like in PrusaSlicer and IdeaMaker.

+> NOTE: Although very similar to PrusaSlicer in many ways, Orca's variable names and notation are unique.
+The syntax used is different than any of the other slicers shown here.
-## SuperSlicer/PrusaSlicer/Cura/IdeaMaker End G-Code
+## End G-Code for all slicers

     end_print